Soochow University School of Law: Jessup Moot Court Regional Winning Records

 The Jessup Moot Court Team of Soochow University School of Law has won ten regional championships and represented Taiwan in the International Round since 1999.

 The Law School and Pop Culture

 The Electronic marquee situated at the first floor of Soochow University law school is also an attractive feature.
 The interesting scrolling text often changes with time and combine current events with encouragements to students, for instance, "The FIFA world cup is Brazil's, however, the final exam is yours".
 Therefore, it is usual to see students stop to watch the scrolling text with a big smile on their faces.

-Nominated Alumni
+Notable alumni

 Soochow University School of Law has been home to many notable alumni :